datastax/cassandra/src/java/org/apache/cassandra/index/sai/analyzer/README.md

 Analyzers have one `tokenizer`, a list of `filters`, and a list of `charFilters`.
 The `tokenizer` splits the input text into tokens.
 The `filters` and `charFilters` transform the tokens into a form that is suitable for indexing and querying.
 The `filters` and `charFilters` are applied in the order they are defined in the configuration.
 The `filters` and the `charFilters` are optional.

-The `tokenizer` is required.
-It is possible to configure a "no-op" tokenizer that maps the input text to a single token by using the `keyword` tokenizer.
-It is only recommended to use the `keyword` tokenizer when applying at least one `filter` or `charFilter`.

 ## Configuration Formatting

 The `OPTIONS` configuration argument is formatted as a JSON object: